*Updated 20 February, 2018*

 Yep, tick them off so that they fire you.
 At the time, I really don’t know how or why I arrived at that conclusion, but I went with the flow and decided that was the solution.

-I had already told the school that I would not be fullfilling my contract for one year.
+I had already notified the school that I would not be fullfilling my contract for one year.
 The opportunity just wasn’t what I expected, but thank you anyways.

 Calling in sick in Korea really wasn’t an option.
 You came to work even if you were on your death bed, so when I called in one day and said I wasn’t coming, they weren’t too happy about it.